-S. 2388 would provide NOAA Corps with improved tools to improve recruiting and retention, enabling NOAA Corps to better compete with other uniformed services for desirable candidates.
-These tools include: a pre-commissioning educational assistance program for students who agree to serve in NOAA Corps; authority for an education loan repayment program for students with critical skills; and an education loan interest repayment program for officers in the first three years of active duty.
-This bill also would authorize a sabbatical program to allow officers to leave the service (and receive no pay or benefits) for a few years for personal reasons, such as starting a family.
+S. 1068 would update the NOAA Corps' tools and authorities needed to successfully carry out its missions, particularly to develop and sustain robust applicant pools to improve recruiting of minority candidates.
+These authorities are needed to improve diversity in the NOAA Corps and allow for retention of highly-skilled female NOAA Corps officers.
+Other uniformed services and the private sector have many incentive programs used to entice minority students with a science or engineering background, making it more difficult for the NOAA Corps to compete for those candidates.
+This bill would give the NOAA Corps the tools and authorities to recruit and to compete for these candidates, including: a pre-commissioning educational assistance program for students who agree to serve in the NOAA Corps; an education loan repayment program for students with critical technical skills; and an education loan interest repayment program for officers in the first three years of active duty.
+This bill also would authorize a sabbatical program to allow officers to leave the service (and receive no pay or benefits) for a few years for personal reasons such as starting a family.

-This bill also would tighten the requirements expected of officers.
+This bill also tightens the requirements expected of officers.
 For instance, the bill would authorize NOAA to bind NOAA Corps officers by contract or obligation, and require stricter physical fitness requirements.
-The bill would also allow NOAA to defer service termination and retirements if needed to support the agency's service needs.
-This bill would streamline procedures for appointment and promotion of junior officers and more closely align NOAA Corps with other uniformed services.
-Finally, this bill would create a new Officer Candidate rank for officers entering duty for a period of initial training, require officers to meet U.S. Navy physical fitness standards, and add the authority to require a period of obligated service after initial training.
+The bill also would allow NOAA to defer service termination and retirements if needed to support the agency's service needs.
+This bill streamlines procedures for appointment and promotion of junior officers and more closely aligns the NOAA Corps with other uniformed services, thereby improving the Service's ability to carry out NOAA's missions.
+Finally, this bill would create a new "Officer Candidate" rank for officers entering duty for a period of initial training, require officers to meet U. S. Coast Guard physical fitness standards, and add the authority to require a period of obligated service after initial training.